mitre/inspec_profile_coding_conventions/README.md

 ## Cover edge conditions where test might not run where describe is within a loop/condition

-If the InSpec DSL describe blocks are contained within a condition block or a loop, there is a chance that the execution does not reach the describe block and hence **no results will be returned** for the control.
+If the InSpec DSL describe blocks are contained within a condition block or a loop, there is a chance that the execution does not reach the describe block and hence **no results will be returned** for the test.
-These controls will be bucketed as `Profile Errors` on Heimdall.
+These tests will be counted as `Profile Errors` on Heimdall.

-Ensure that controls cover such cases as in the example shown below.
+Ensure that tests cover such cases as in the example shown below.

 *Ref: https://github.com/mitre/cis-aws-foundations-baseline/blob/9409f7a3a87337961db371a101929f569e981972/controls/cis-aws-foundations-1.23.rb#L86-L98*
 ```